Interacting Particle Systems on Networks: joint inference of the network and the interaction kernel: Two algorithms: ALS and ORALS

-We detail the two algorithms we propose for constructing the estimator in \eqref{eq:est_joint}: an {\em{Alternating Least Squares}} (ALS) approach and a new two-step algorithm based on \emph{Operator Regression followed by an Alternating Least Squares} (ORALS), present their theoretical guarantees with new coercivity conditions, and discuss their computational complexity.
+We present two algorithms constructing the estimator in \eqref{eq:est_joint}: an {\em{Alternating Least Squares}} (ALS) approach and a two-step algorithm based on \emph{Operator Regression followed by an Alternating Least Squares} (ORALS), and discuss their computational complexity.
+We will present their theoretical guarantees in Section \ref{sec:theory-ID-conv} and further examine their numerical performance in Section \ref{sec:numExper}.

 ALS is computationally efficient, with well-conditioned matrices as soon the number of observations is comparable to the number of unknown parameters $(\ba, c)$, but with weak theoretical guarantees.
 ORALS is amenable to theoretical analysis, achieving consistency and asymptotic normality, albeit at a somewhat higher (in $N$ and $\p$) computational cost.
-We will further examine their numerical performance in the next section.